beancount/docs/docs/19_trading_with_beancount.md

 But … it would be annoying to write this, so we use a syntax more intuitive to humans.

-So the thing is, you can’t subtract units of {IBM at 170.00 USD}... because there just aren’t any in that bag.
-What you have in the bag are units of {IBM at 160.00 USD}.
+So the thing is, you can’t subtract units of `{IBM at 170.00 USD}`... because there just aren’t any in that bag.
+What you have in the bag are units of `{IBM at 160.00 USD}`.
 You can only take out these ones.

 Now that being said, do you see how it’s the amount that was exchanged to us for the shares that really helps us track the P/L?
 Nowhere did we actually need to indicate the price at which we sold the shares.
 It’s the fact that we received a certain amount of cash that is different than the cost of the position we’re selling that triggers the imbalance, which we book to a capital gain.

 Hmmm… Beancount maintains a price database, wouldn’t it be nice to at least record and attach that price to the transaction for documentation purposes?
 Indeed.
 Beancount allows you to also attach a price to that posting, but for the purpose of balancing the transaction, it ignores it completely.
 It is mainly there for documentation, and you can use it if you write scripts.
-And if you use the beancount.plugins.implicit\_prices plugin, it will be used to automatically synthesize a price entry that will enrich our historical price database, which may be used in reporting the market value of the account contents (more details on this follow).
+And if you use the `beancount.plugins.implicit_prices` plugin, it will be used to automatically synthesize a `price` entry that will enrich our historical price database, which may be used in reporting the market value of the account contents (more details on this follow).

 So the complete and final transaction for selling those shares should be: